Universal classes of disorder scatterings in in-plane anomalous Hall effect: Introduction

 \section{Introduction}

-In contrast to the conventional anomalous Hall effect (AHE) with perpendicular Hall current and magnetization \citep{Nagaosa2010RMP}, the in-plane anomalous Hall effect (IPAHE) in which the Hall current and the magnetization are in the same plane has attached much attentions due to the promising applications in low-energy electronics \citep{ZhangYP2011PRB,LiuX2013PRL,RenYF2016PRB,LiuZ2018PRL,You2019PRB,ZhangJL2019PRB,GeJ2020NSR,Zyuzin2020PRB,Cullen2021PRL,TanHX2021PRB,zhouJD2022nature,LiZY2022PRL,CaoJ2023PRL,Kurumaji2023PRR,Xue2023NSR,MiaoWQ2024PRB}.
-It originates from the Berry curvature of electrons and is generally attributed to the interplay between the magnetization and the spin-orbital interaction in magnetic materials \citep{Xiao2010RMP}.
-Remarkably, the IPAHE has been experimentally observed in heterodimensional supperlattice $\mathrm{VS}-\mathrm{VS_{2}}$ nanoflakes induced by an in-plane magnetic field \citep{zhouJD2022nature,CaoJ2023PRL}.
-It further inspires the search for new materials hosting IPAHE and its detection in novel quantum materials \citep{CUI2024SB,WangH2024PRL,Liu2024NL,pengWZ2024,liuZ2024,Nakamura2024PRL,xiaoRC2024}.
+In contrast to the conventional anomalous Hall effect (AHE) with perpendicular Hall current and magnetization \citep{Nagaosa2010RMP}, the in-plane anomalous Hall effect (IPAHE) in which the Hall current and the magnetization are in the same plane has attracted considerable attention due to the promising applications in low-energy electronics \citep{Malshukov1998prb,ZhangYP2011PRB,LiuX2013PRL,RenYF2016PRB,LiuZ2018PRL,You2019PRB,ZhangJL2019PRB,GeJ2020NSR,Zyuzin2020PRB,Cullen2021PRL,TanHX2021PRB,zhouJD2022nature,LiZY2022PRL,CaoJ2023PRL,Kurumaji2023PRR,Xue2023NSR,MiaoWQ2024PRB}.
+It originates from the Berry curvature of electrons and is generally attributed to the interplay between the magnetization and the spin-orbit interaction in magnetic materials \citep{Xiao2010RMP}.
+Remarkably, the IPAHE was experimentally observed in heterodimensional superlattice $\mathrm{VS}-\mathrm{VS_{2}}$ nanoflakes induced by an in-plane magnetic field \citep{zhouJD2022nature,CaoJ2023PRL}.
+This hasIt further inspireds the search for new materials hosting IPAHE and its detection in novel quantum materials \citep{CUI2024SB,WangH2024PRL,Xiao2025,pengWZ2024,Nakamura2024PRL,liu25}.